-- Degenerative arthritis, also known as osteoarthritis, happens when the cartilage between joints erodes over time.
+Also known as osteoarthritis, happens when the cartilage between joints erodes over time.
 Degenerative arthritis is rated based on the range of motion in the affected joints, with Veterans receiving either a 10% or 20% rating.

-- Rheumatoid arthritis is the result of an immune system malfunction.
+The result of an immune system malfunction.
 Ratings for rheumatoid arthritis are based on the severity of impairment.
 At the low end, someone experiencing two or more incapacitating episodes per year is eligible for a 20% rating.
 At the high end, a Veteran with four or more severely incapacitating episodes per year or symptoms such as anemia, weight loss, and a general decline in overall health can be rated at 60%.
 A 100% rating is also possible, but this requires the Veteran to be totally incapacitated (bedridden).

 Qualifying for TDIU With Arthritis